 San Bernardino, CA- In the summer of 2021, Little League gave me the amazing opportunity to be the official on field photographer for the Little League World Series West Regionals.
 This included both the girl’s softball tournament as well as the boys with a week’s break in between.
 In that span I shot 36 games over 14 days and ended up taking over 50,000 photos in 95+ degree temperatures.

 I didn’t realize going into it, but I would spend more time on the field than anyone else during those tournaments.
-The players were only the field for and hour and a half to two hours a day.
+The players were only on the field for and hour and a half to two hours a day.
 The umpires would rotate by game.
-Even the on field ESPN camera guys were rotating (and they only covered maybe half of the games).
+Even the on field ESPN camera guys were rotating (and they only covered maybe half of the games and under the shade of a big umbrella).
 But I was on the field for every game of both tournaments which meant I saw every play up close through my lens.
 The photos I came back with are stunning and I want to tell you how I captured them and what my process was during each game, not only to capture unique angles, but to be in the right place at the right time.

 Team Photos

 It all started with team photo day which is always the day before the first games of each tournament.
-The states that had teams representing them for both the girl’s and boy’s tournaments were Alaska, Arizona, N. California, S. California, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.
+The states that had teams representing them for both the girl’s and boy’s tournaments were Alaska, Arizona, Northern California, Southern California, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.

-My method for each team was to get a smiling photo, a no smiling photo, and lastly, I had them show me how they would react to winning the tournament.
+My method for each team was to get a smiling photo, a game face photo, and lastly, I had them show me how they would react to winning the tournament.
 This basically covers all your bases and lets the kids (and coaches) be themselves.

 Photographing Game Action